mjackson/s3-thumb-server/README.md

 const server = createServer({
   accessKeyId: '...',         // Your AWS access key ID, required
   secretAccessKey: '...',     // Your AWS secret access key, required
-  region: 'us-west-1',        // The AWS region that contains your S3 bucket
+  region: 'us-west-1',        // The AWS region of your S3 bucket, defaults to "us-west-1"
-  s3Bucket: '...'             // The name of your S3 bucket
+  s3Bucket: '...'             // The name of your S3 bucket, required
 })

 server.listen(8080)